How I built Fluxer, a Discord-like chat app

 Because running a real-time chat app costs real money, and so does maintaining the open source version people can run themselves.
 Compute, storage, bandwidth, monitoring, safety tooling, payment processing, support, and people's time all have to be paid for somehow.

-My approach is simple: keep a generous free tier, charge for higher limits on the hosted instance, accept donations from people who want Fluxer to keep going, and keep self-hosting free.
-Hosted revenue should buy time to improve the same app everyone can run, with the public codebase at the centre of the work.
+The model is to keep a generous free tier, charge for higher limits on the hosted instance, accept donations from people who want Fluxer to keep going, and keep self-hosting free.
+Hosted revenue should buy time to improve the shared codebase, with public development at the centre of the work.

 Is Fluxer free and open source?

 Yes.
-Fluxer is free and open source software under AGPLv3.
-The public repository is github.com/fluxerapp/fluxer, and the hosted Fluxer.app service and the self-hostable release should be the same app, without important features hidden away.
-The hosted instance pays for the work and tests it at scale, while instance operators get all the tools they need to run Fluxer themselves.
+Fluxer is free and open source.
+The public repository is github.com/fluxerapp/fluxer, and the goal is that the hosted Fluxer.app service and self-hosted instances share the same useful base.
+The hosted instance pays for the work and tests it with real traffic, while instance operators get the tools they need to run Fluxer themselves.

 Will self-hosting cost money?

 No. Running your own Fluxer instance requires no licence key, paid tier, or special enterprise unlock.
-You are responsible for hosting, uptime, moderation, safety, and legal obligations, but the software itself is free to run.
+You're responsible for hosting, uptime, moderation, safety, and legal duties, but the software itself is free to run.

-The Operator Pass is a $199 or €199 one-time purchase for self-hosters who want to support the open source work and join the Operators community: a smaller place to get help from other self-hosters and the Fluxer team, share ideas, and make feedback heard before it gets buried on GitHub.
-It comes after the docs and setup guides are solid, and those stay public.
+The Operator Pass is planned for when the docs and setup guides are solid.
+It's a $199 or €199 one-time purchase for self-hosters who want to support the open source work and join the Operators community: a smaller place to get help from other self-hosters and the Fluxer team, share ideas, and make feedback heard before it gets buried on GitHub.
+The docs stay public.

 Federation?